Jmwofford/babyDiv_WDI-curriculum/instructor_notes/react/react-fullstack-codealong/react-fullstack-codealong.md

 Additionally, think about the API routes that we will need.
 What components do you think we will need?
 What routes do we need to make available to the React app?

 ## Getting Started

-Today we will start our project in Github instead of locally.
+Today we will start our project in github instead of locally... just to show an alternative way of getting your project up and running.

 Go ahead and create a repo on github called `idea-board`.
 Make sure to include the `.gitignore` for Node apps and a `README`.

 After creating the repo, go ahead and clone it locally into your class-exercises folder.

 ## Express Set Up
 We're going to be building a lean Express app that will focus mainly on retrieving and serving API information.
 To start, we are only going to install `express`, `dotenv`, `body-parser`, and `mongoose`

 ```